lukaszzychal/mcp-doc-generator/docs/CURSOR_NPX_SETUP.md

 3. Verify configuration syntax (valid JSON)
 4. Check if npx is working: `npx --version`

-## Method 2: Docker Installation (Recommended for Production)
+## Method 2: Docker Installation (Manual Setup)

-Docker installation is more reliable as it includes all dependencies and provides an isolated environment.
+This method requires manual Docker setup.
+Use this if you prefer full control over Docker containers or if npx installation doesn't work for you.

 ### Prerequisites